zephraph/notes/Projects/procedure.md

 - An array of _statements_ which make up its core logic
 - A statement is made up of one or more _conditions_ and an _action_
 	- For an action to run, all conditions must be true.
 If they're not, it moves to the next statement (assuming one exists)
-- Lastly there's (optionally) a _fallback_ that can be invoked if no statement was execut
+- Lastly there's (optionally) a _fallback_ that can be invoked if no statement was executed
+	- If there's no fallback and no statement executed then the `match` operation throws an error

 ## Adding error handling